molvqingtai/resreq/README.md

 - **headers**: The headers defined in the method are merged into the global headers

-- **onResponseProgress**: Defining onResponseProgress in a method and the global onResponseProgress are both retained.
+- **onDownloadProgress**: Defining onDownloadProgress in a method and the global onDownloadProgress are both retained.

 **ReqInit**